Where to Get a Cashier’s Check Without a Bank Account

 The simplest option is to open an account at a bank or credit union that offers cashier’s checks.
 Some banks offer free checking accounts with no minimum balance, and you can order a cashier’s check as soon as you’ve put some money into it.

-Of course, there are plenty of reasons why you may not have a personal bank account, so this isn’t an option for everyone.
+Of course, you may not have a personal bank account for many reasons, so this isn’t an option for everyone.

 Order a cashier’s check online

-If you have a bank account at a local or regional bank, and there aren’t any branches nearby, then you may be able to order a cashier’s check online.
+If you have a bank account at a local or regional bank, and there aren’t any branches nearby, then you may be able to order a cashier’s check with online banking.

-Many banks allow customers to order a cashier’s check online or over the phone.
-If you can wait a few days for the check to arrive, simply log in to your bank account to order it online.
-Your bank can either mail it to you or send it directly to the recipient.
+Many banks allow customers to order cashier checks online or over the phone.
+If you can wait a few days for the check to arrive, simply login to your bank account to order it online.
+Your bank can mail it to you or send it directly to the recipient.

 Both of these options still require you to have a bank account.
-Is there anywhere to get a cashier’s check without a bank account at all?
+Is there anywhere to get a cashier’s check without a bank account?

 Although most banks only offer cashier’s checks to customers, there are exceptions to the rule.
 Your best bet is to call up several banks beforehand, that way you don’t show up to get a cashier’s check and go home empty-handed.

-Remember, if you don’t have a bank account, you’ll have to pay for the check in cash, the same way you would for a money order.
+Remember, if you don’t have your own account, you’ll have to pay for the check-in cash like you would for a money order.

 Can you cash a cashier’s check without a bank account?